TheCommandoChicken/retrofix-revisited-retropie-ex/README.md

 # Retrofix Revisited (RetroPie Version)
 This is port of the Retrofix theme by [20GotoTen](https://github.com/20GotoTen) for the version of EmulationStation used in [RetroPie](https://retropie.org.uk/).

-**The original theme idea was designed and created by 20GotoTen.
-I made changes to the XML to make the theme compatible with RetroPie and added updated artwork.
-The original version of the theme can be found [here](https://github.com/20GotoTen/es-theme-retrofix)**
+**The original theme idea was designed and created by 20GotoTen. [anthonycaccese](https://github.com/anthonycaccese) made changes to the XML to make the theme compatible with RetroPie and added updated artwork.
+The original version of the theme can be found [here](https://github.com/20GotoTen/es-theme-retrofix).
+For more informaiton see the parent repo.**

 ## Changes Made Since RetroFix-Revisited